-Our directors and executive officers beneficially own approximately 37% of the outstanding shares of the Common Stock.
+Our directors and executive officers beneficially own approximately 33.8% of the outstanding shares of our common stock.
 Accordingly, our directors and executive officers will have substantial influence over, and may have the ability to control, the election of our board of directors and the outcome of issues submitted to a vote of our stockholders.